JoshJHaines/app-with-tests/readME.md

 1. Comment or delete out lines 3,12,13,14,20

 ## Add Mongo DB
 Now we are going to connect our application to a database.
+Install Mongo following steps at [MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/).
+Use Brew to install and start Mongo DB.
 ### DOTENV
 We will need to 'save' the environment path in a .env file so that the location of your DB is not public or saved to GitHub.
 1. Create a .env file.